Relationship breakdown : things to consider

 Mediation can help in these circumstances.
 It provides a neutral third party to help you and your partner make decisions, and is likely to be cheaper than a solicitor.
 However, it is usually a good idea to get some legal advice from a solicitor even if you decide to go for mediation.

 Solicitors’ charges are based on how much time they spend on your case.
 Get an estimate before you start, but be aware that fees may go up as your case progresses.
-If you instigated the divorce, you may also be liable for court fees.

 For some matters, you may be eligible for public funding (legal aid) to help with the costs – check the Civil Legal Advice website to see if you’re eligible.